watem-sedem/rfactor/README.rst

 R-factor, presenting the rainfall erosivity for a given period.
 An in-depth explanation of the formula's is given :ref:`here <rfactor>`.

+This code is developed as a function of an analysis of rainfall erosivity in Flanders.
+The results found in the example notebooks are also found in `this report <https://www.friscris.be/nl/publications/herziening-van-de-neerslagerosiviteitsfactor-r-voor-de-vlaamse-erosiemodellering(9d4e2953-6c93-48d0-a1c2-d66d03c749aa).html>`_).

 Get started
 -----------
 This package makes use of ``Python`` (and a limited number of